GuangyanGan/GuangyanGan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Greetings!
 I am a Ph.D. candidate at Nanyang Technological University, specializing in FinTech, AI for finance, and LLM-driven agents.
-I actively collaborate with leading BigTech firms, including JD.com and Kuaishou, to advance cutting-edge research in this dynamic field.
+I actively collaborate with leading BigTech firms, including Ant Group, JD.com and Kuaishou, to advance cutting-edge research in this dynamic field.

 ## Research Interest